Cratecode/intro/sections/4_making_websites/3_using_javascript/user/README.md

 </script>
 ```

 All you have to do is create a `script` tag, then put your JavaScript code inside it.
-Also, your `script` tag should only go inside the `head` or `body`, since it isn't actually shown to the user.
+Also, it's a good practice to only put your `script` tags inside the `head` (and not the `body`) since they aren't actually shown to the user.

 ---